Skip to content

 Table of Contents

-• What is johari window?
+• What is the johari window?

-• Johari window examples
+• Johari window examples in the workplace

-• How to use the Johari window model
+• How to use the johari window model

-What is johari window?
+What is the johari window?

 Summarise this post with: